 Several of the production operations in our Alkali Business are subject to regulation by the U.S. Food and Drug Administration ("FDA").
 Our sodium bicarbonate plant is a registered facility for the production of food and pharmaceutical grade ingredients and we comply with strict Current Good Manufacturing Practice ("CGMP") requirements in our operations.
 The U.S. Food Safety Modernization Act requires that parts of our facility that produce animal nutrition products comply with new more rigorous manufacturing standards.
-We believe that we materially comply with requirements currently in effect and have a program in place to comply with additional requirements which come into effect in 2018.
+We believe that we materially comply with requirements currently in effect and have a program in place to maintain such compliance.
 We also comply with industry standards developed by various private organizations such as U.S. Pharmacopeia, Organic Materials Review Institute and the Orthodox Union.
 Alkali has also sought and received certification of its Wyoming facilities under ISO.9001:2015.